ergatta/github-pr-formatter/README.md

 ## Bookmarklets in This Repository

 - `pr-formatter-bookmarklet`: This bookmarklet formats the title and body of the pull request to a specific format.
-To use it, navigate to the pull request page and click the bookmarklet.
+To use it, navigate to the "Open a pull request" page and click the bookmarklet.
 - `pr-image-formatter-bookmarklet`: This bookmarklet formats images in a pull request to a specific size.
-To use it, navigate to the pull request page and click the bookmarklet.
+To use it, navigate to the"Open a pull request" page and click the bookmarklet.

 Please refer to the individual bookmarklet files for more detailed information and usage instructions.